SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 In addition to the specific networking requirements that must be met for each DAG, as well as for each server that's a member of a DAG, there are some requirements and recommendations that are specific to site resilience configurations.
 As with all DAGs, whether the DAG members are deployed in a single site or in multiple sites, the round-trip return network latency between DAG members must be no greater than 500 milliseconds.
 In addition, there are specific configuration settings that are recommended for DAGs that are extended across multiple sites:

-- **MAPI networks should be isolated from Replication networks** Windows network policies, Windows firewall policies, or router access control lists (ACLs) should be used to block traffic between the MAPI network and the Replication networks.
+- **MAPI networks should be isolated from Replication networks**: Windows network policies, Windows firewall policies, or router access control lists (ACLs) should be used to block traffic between the MAPI network and the Replication networks.
 This configuration is necessary to prevent network heartbeat cross talk.

-- **Client-facing DNS records should have a Time to Live (TTL) value of 5 minutes** The amount of downtime that clients experience is dependent not just on how quickly a switchover can occur, but also on how quickly DNS replication occurs and the clients query for updated DNS information.
+- **Client-facing DNS records should have a Time to Live (TTL) value of 5 minutes**: The amount of downtime that clients experience is dependent not just on how quickly a switchover can occur, but also on how quickly DNS replication occurs and the clients query for updated DNS information.
 DNS records for all Exchange client services, including Microsoft Office Outlook Web App, Microsoft Exchange ActiveSync, Exchange Web services, Outlook Anywhere, SMTP, POP3, and IMAP4 in both the internal and external DNS servers should be set with a TTL of 5 minutes.

-- **Use static routes to configure connectivity across Replication networks** To provide network connectivity between each of the Replication network adapters, use persistent static routes.
+- **Use static routes to configure connectivity across Replication networks**: To provide network connectivity between each of the Replication network adapters, use persistent static routes.
 This is a quick and one-time configuration that's performed on each DAG member when using static IP addresses.
 If you're using DHCP to obtain IP addresses for your Replication networks, you can also use it to assign static routes for the replication, thereby simplifying the configuration process.

 ### General site resilience planning